Making sense of the NL Central race

 The NL Central has been a surprisingly tough race.
-The defending champion Cubs, thought to be the division favorites before the season began, have plenty of company.
-Let’s break down the top four teams in the NL Central race.
+The defending champion Cubs, the preseason division favorites, have plenty of company.
+Let’s break down the top four teams in the race.

 Cubs

-Fivethirtyeight Playoff probability: 82%
+Fivethirtyeight Playoff probability: 82 percent

 Schedule assessment: The Cubs have an extremely soft schedule.
-Their next five series come against: the Reds (3 games), Phillies (3), Pirates (3), Braves (4) and Pirates again (4).
+Their next five series come against the Reds (three games), Phillies (three), Pirates (three), Braves (four) and Pirates again (four).
 None of those teams currently has a winning record.
 The Cubs’ strength of schedule rank has varied from easiest to third-easiest the last couple of weeks.

-X factor: Catcher Willson Contreras had just found his stroke in the Cubs lineup, but suffered a hamstring strain on Aug.
+X factor: Catcher Willson Contreras had just found his stroke in the lineup, but he suffered a hamstring strain on Aug.
 9 that has kept him out.
 In 23 games before his injury, 22 of which were starts in the cleanup spot, he hit .311 with a 1.080 OPS, 10 HR and 29 RBI.

-Contreras was hitting .305 with 35 RBIs in 31 games in the cleanup spot this season.
+Contreras was hitting .305 with 35 RBIs in 31 games at cleanup this season.
 He was hitting .258 with 35 RBI in 71 games in other spots.

 Cubs cleanup hitters continued to struggle in Contreras’ absence until recently.
 All their other No. 4 batters are hitting .210.